Stephanie, her hubby, and their two cats enjoy living and traveling full-time in their RV, often camping off-grid to stretch their budget.

 There are numerous opportunities to save money camping in an RV, but first, you will need to decide on the level of comfort and amenities you want.
 I've divided camping opportunities into 3 categories:

 - Full hookup camping.
 This is the most expensive type of camping, but there are bargains to be found.
-Full hookups usually include connections to electric, water and sewer, but some campgrounds will also provide cable TV, telephone and other amenities.
+Full hookups usually include connections to electric, water, and sewer, but some campgrounds will also provide cable TV, telephone, and other amenities.
 This is the most expensive way to camp, but you can still find cheap camping.
 Most private campgrounds that provide full hookups also give you the choice of partial hookups only (electric or water and electric, but no sewer) for a cheaper rate.

 - Boondocking.
 Boondocking, also referred to as dry camping, refers to camping in natural areas without amenities.
-Boondocking is one of the least expensive kinds of camping as you are not paying for utilities, clubhouses or a lot of amenities.
-Boondocking is common on public lands like Bureau of Land Management lands in the western states.
+Boondocking is one of the least expensive kinds of camping as you are not paying for utilities, clubhouses, or a lot of amenities.
+Boondocking is common on public lands like the Bureau of Land Management lands in the western states.
 There are sometimes boondocking opportunities in National and State Forests and other public areas.
 Many boondocking sites are free or very inexpensive.